Florida Lawyers Defending People Charged With RICO And Conspiracy Crimes

-Charged with or under investigation for a RICO/Conspiracy crime?
-Contact Morse & Morse, L.L.C. today.
+Charged with or under investigation for a RICO or conspiracy crime in Florida?
+Contact Morse & Morse, LLC, today.

-If you have been charged with a RICO/Conspiracy crime, or if you believe you are under investigation and may be a target of an investigation, you do not have time to wait to see what will happen next.
-The law firm of Morse & Morse, L.L.C. offers the representation you need to protect your future.
+If you have been charged with this type of crime or if you believe you are under investigation or may be a target of an investigation, you do not have time to wait to see what will happen next.
+The law firm of Morse & Morse, LLC, offers the representation you need to protect your future.
 We will immediately begin preparing your defense to stay ahead of the prosecution.
-Contact Morse & Morse today to schedule a free consultation with an attorney to confidentially discuss your felony charges.
+Contact Morse & Morse, LLC, today to schedule a free consultation with an attorney to confidentially discuss your felony charges.

 (1) It is unlawful for any person who has with criminal intent received any proceeds derived, directly or indirectly, from a pattern of racketeering activity or through the collection of an unlawful debt to use or invest, whether directly or indirectly, any part of such proceeds, or the proceeds derived from the investment or use thereof, in the acquisition of any title to, or any right, interest, or equity in, real property or in the establishment or operation of any enterprise. …